shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-instream-video-ads-on-ios.md

 [videoAd loadAdWithDelegate:self];
 ```

-## Step 4.
-Show the video Ad
+## Step 3: Show the video Ad

-Third and finally, display the video ad over your content
+Display the video ad over your content
 container `UIView` and define the `ANInstreamVideoAdPlayDelegate`.

 The delegate methods return the instance of `ANInstreamVideoAd`,
-expressed as a reference to its superclass `ANAdProtocol` which is
+expressed as a reference to its superclass `ANAdProtocol`.
+It is
 shared with other Mobile SDK ad formats.
 In addition to returning video
 ad state, the required method `adDidComplete:withState:` indicates when
 the video ad has completed.

-`ANInstreamVideoAdPlayDelegate` contains many useful optional methods
-that further define video ad playback state and lifecycle for both the
-video ad and the landing page.
-(See *`ANInstreamVideoAd.h`* for complete
-details.)

 ```
 @protocol  ANInstreamVideoAdPlayDelegate <NSObject>